Facts, Thoughts, and Commentary

 His recordings of Billy Boy are both classics—I guess if forced to choose I’d have to say I’m partial to this one—I like the more relaxed groove.
 But ain’t nothin’ wrong this more uptempo version.

-One Response to “Musical Interlude: Billy Boys”
+One comment in reply to "Musical Interlude: Billy Boys"

 1. Paul Gottlieb says: